jeffreysorgen/golf-club-sensors/activity.md

 ```

 ##### How we will use this:

+The big takeaway with this code is that the `while (central.connected()){` command just hangs the activity until BLE disconnects and then the code will turn the LED off.
+**_It's LED-centric code._**
-The LED turns on or off with this code, and the code for the LED might be useful for us but in a different way.
+The code for the LED could be useful for us but in a different way.

-The big takeaway with this code is that the `while` command just hangs the activity until BLE disconnects and then the code will turn it off. _It's LED-centric code._ We'll use it to signal "Ready" or "Resting" in our code.
-But the rest of the code has shown us, like the prior example, how to build the `.ino` file.
+We'll use it to signal "Ready" or "Resting" in our code.
+The rest of the code has shown us, like the prior example, what the `.ino` file looks like.

+#
+#
+#
+#
+# Importing new functionality into our code

 ##### All the _golf-swing-acc-ble_ code is here:
 (insert SIMPLIFIED built code for _golf-swing-acc-ble_)

+#
+#
+#
+#
 ##### Structure of Arduino files:
 (insert 'structure-of-arduino-files' with descriptions and examples)

 #
-#
-#
 ##### (wait to finish new code before expanding on this)
 # Structure of Arduino files

-Using our new _golf-swing-acc-ble_ code to describe the structure of Arduino very basic `.ino` files, we'll include some code not used here to expand the explanation.
+Starting with our new _golf-swing-acc-ble_ code, we'll describe here the very basic structure of an Arduino `.ino` file, and bring in examples from other code to expand it a bit.

+#
-Simplify this.
+_(Simplify this.
 I'm trying to organize into a process of building, and this is more of a reference.
-Some of the information here should be included in descriptions of the reasons we're adding certain lines of code to our final sketch.
+Some of the information here should be included in descriptions of the reasons we're adding certain lines of code to our final sketch.)_

-, this serves as an explanation of some of the
-We will be combining code from the two example sketches with **the accelerometer sketch**
-so we need to understand the structure of a very basic `.ino` file.

-##### (Entire code is posted elsewhere and these are examples)
+##### Here's the original "arduino structure" section.
+- Try to simplify

-At the most basic level, there are four sections:
+### At the most basic level, there are four sections:
 1. *"prior to"*
 2. `void setup()`
 3. `void loop()` and